abik11/tips-tricks/Web.md

     }
 }
 ```

+### Vuex2.default is not a function
+If you encounter the following error: `TypeError: (0 , _vuex2.default) is not a function` while working with Vue and Vuex, the possible reason is that your imports from Vuex are incorrect, for example:
+* error: `import mapGetters from 'vuex';`
+* correct: `import { mapGetters } from 'vuex';`

 ## React
 ReactJS is a UI library to allow you to build better views and SPA (Single Page Applications), it is developed by Facebook and became an extremely popular library/framework used to build modern web applications.
 It is very fast by the way!